Open 10am-4pm

 Signs, as well as occasional staff and volunteers, will guide you along the trails throughout the Zoo.
 You can also print a map of the trails here.

-Are the playgrounds, splash pad, and carousel open?
+Are the play areas, splash pad, and carousel open?

 Are restaurants open?